 Feedback for both events was positive and we were glad to give clarity on a wide range of questions.

-The consultation page can be found on our website.
-The window for responses will run until 26 February.
+The consultation can be found on our website and the window for responses will run until 26 February.